-Other Issues: Other concerns include slavery, trafficking of persons, child labor abuses, and prostitution.
+Other concerns include slavery, trafficking of persons, child abuses, and prostitution.
 While these practices are illegal in Mauritania, they still exist predominantly in urban areas.

-Polygyny: (see p.3-4 of Family & Kinship).
+Homosexuality in Mauritania: At this time, the US State Department does not have a Status of Forces Agreement in place for Mauritania.
+Service members will be subject to local laws with regards to this topic.
 Inheritance: While Mauritania's constitution upholds the inheritance rights of women, Islamic (shar'ia) law normally establishes a female's entitlement as less than a male's.
 Daughters, for example, inherit only half the share of sons.

-6. LANGUAGE AND COMMUNICATION

-Official Language

-Mauritania's 1991 Constitution designates Hassaniya Arabic (a mixture of Arabic and Berber which is spoken by the Moorish majority) as the official language.
+6. LANGUAGE AND COMMUNICATION Official Language Mauritania's 1991 Constitution designates Hassaniya Arabic (a mixture of Arabic and Berber which is spoken by the Moorish majority) as the official language.
 Modern Standard Arabic (MSA) is a language for instruction (along with French) in the public school system.
 Similarly, the national languages of the respective indigenous Black African ethnic groups include Pular, Wolof, and Solinke.
 Theses indigenous groups are also French-speaking, with French widely used in commercial and business circles among the educated elite.

-Language Barrier

-In the decades following Mauritania's 1960 independence, language became a barrier to establishing a national identity.
+Language Barrier In the decades following Mauritania's 1960 independence, language became a barrier to establishing a national identity.
 A sizeable number of Mauritania's Black African population protested what they perceived as a Moorish scheme to hamper Black African advancement by mandating Hassaniya Arabic as the language for secondary education.
 While Arabic is the language of choice among the Moors, many Black Africans gained their primary-level instruction in their respective indigenous languages and French.
 Consequently, they had minimal exposure to Arabic prior to entering secondary school.
 Consequently, school dropout rates mounted, resulting in a 1999 national reform program that established an equitable standard of instruction (see p.2 of Learning & Knowledge).

-Communication Style

-Mauritanians generally are outgoing and friendly people who enjoy engaging in conversation, both with acquaintances and strangers.
+Communication Style Mauritanians generally are outgoing and friendly people who enjoy engaging in conversation, both with acquaintances and strangers.
 They interact with dignity and respect for the other person, avoiding confrontation and display of anger in most situations.
 As in other societies, Mauritanians commonly express themselves using a variety of both verbal and non-verbal gestures.
 For example, a Mauritanian typically makes a clicking sound with the tongue to acknowledge he is listening attentively or agrees with the speaker.
 To disagree, he draws air through the teeth with pursed lips.

-Greetings